wbuchanan/crossvalidate/README.md

 required format for those options.
 * valnm(_string asis_) - is used to name the collection storing the validation
 results; default is xvval and only applies to users of Stata 17 and above.
+* pmethod(string asis) - the method (statistic) to predict with the out-of-sample/held-out data.
+Defaults to xb when `classes` == 0 and pr in all other cases.
+* popts(string asis) - an option that allows users to pass options to the predict command in addition to the prediction statistic/method.
 * display - display estimation and validation results in the results pane; default is off
 * retain - retains the `split` and `pstub` variables and stored estimation